 objWord.Visible = False ' Do not show the file.

-The tables() method from the Table object, will allow us read the doc’s table data.
-The method takes a parameter as index, a number, which will return a single table object.
+The tables() method of Table object, will allow us read the doc’s table data.
+The method takes one parameter as "index", a number, which will return a single table object.

 tables(index)